 The DEA Office of Diversion Control Registration Call Center may be called at 1-800-882-9539 to find an authorized collector in your community.

 When no take-back programs, DEA-registered collectors, or take-back events are available in your area when you need them, it may become necessary to dispose of medications at home.
 There are two choices: throwing them in the trash or flushing them down the sink or toilet.
 Which of these you choose depends entirely on the medication.
 You will usually find specific disposal instructions for home disposal of a medicine in the package insert of you OTC or prescription medication.

 If this information is not available there are two good sites to look at.

-Most medicines can be thrown out in the trash and flushing is reserved for few hazardous medications and only if no take-back option is available..
+Most medicines can be thrown out in the trash and flushing is reserved for few hazardous medications and only if no take-back option is available.
 The ‘flush list’ is presented in the table below.